-When you’re in a car accident, the first thing that comes to mind is your safety and the safety of your passengers, especially if they’re your children.
+When you’re in a car accident, the first thing that comes to mind is your safety and the safety of your passengers.
 Next on your mind is the damage to your vehicle.
 Depending on your speed and a number of other factors, the damage may be less or more.
 If there is damage, your car insurance should kick in to some extent depending on your policy.
 But what is not clear is how long after the car accident you can file a claim.
 The following will offer you some guidance on this question.

 The good news is that not every “accident” you experience has to be reported, such as single-car minor incidents.
 If you back into your mailbox, for example, and you get a little scratch on the trunk, you don’t have to inform your insurance company.
 After all, even if you pay to have the body repaired, you likely would not exceed your deductible.